armory/documentation/_spinnaker/policy_engine.md

 ## Before You Start
 Keep the following guidelines in mind when using the Policy Engine:
-* The Policy Engine uses 'fail closed' behavior.
+* The Policy Engine uses **fail closed** behavior.
 That means that if you have the policy engine enabled but no policies created, Spinnaker refuses to create or update any pipeline.
 * Using the Policy Engine requires understanding OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/) and how to deploy an OPA server.

 ## Enabling the Policy Engine